eoussama/translator.js/README.md

 ```

 Simply that will return `مرحباً`.
-Notice how we forced the translator object to ignore the default language and use another that we specified with the translation function call, meaning that the default language is still `en`, and so to change it, we could have simply passed the desired default language to the object when we first intstantiated it.
+Notice how we forced the translator object to ignore the default language and use another that we specified with the translation function call, meaning that the default language is still `en`, and so to change it, we could have simply passed the desired default language to the object when we first instantiated it.

 ```js
 // Setting the default language to Spanish.